 Step 3: Purchase the cheapest grade of fuel.
 If you're focused on getting the best price for gas, you should obviously go for the bronze fuel grade.

 Most people use it for this reason anyway as a logical default, and there's often no practical benefit to the added smoothness of high-octane fuel with most cars.

-Part 2 of 3: Find the best prices online and plan in advance
+Find the best prices online and plan for your route in advance

 In addition, with the way GasBuddy keeps track of past prices, you can see how your local prices have changed over time.
 Using a map service like Google Maps will give you an overlay of the gas stations along your route.

 Step 2: Fill up on fuel out-of-town.
 Although gas locations around a single neighborhood will typically be priced within a cent of one another, you could save several dollars at the pump in a different town.

 Broadening a gas search that much doesn't make sense unless you already have business in the other town, but if you find yourself leaving your area frequently enough, the money you'll save from tactically planned fill-ups can really add up over time.

 If you want to stick locally, GasBuddy also shows the average price of gas in your city; if your nearest station is higher than that, it stands to reason you won't have to drive much further to get a slightly better deal.